HydeZero/VR-Theater/README.md

 VR Theater is an app that allows you to view your movies in a virtual theater.
 It uses Google Cardboard to display a virtual theater in VR.

+### CURRENTLY IN BETA, NOT POLISHED AND DONE BUT WORKS

 You can connect a left JoyCon to your android phone and move around in the theater.
 It uses the Unity Input System, so other controllers might work.

 Use [this website](https://wwgc.firebaseapp.com/) to make a cardboard calibration profile, if needed.
 The QR code system doesn't work, so copy the save/load URI (click "Save And Load Viewer Preferences to get the URI) and use something like [QR Code Generator](https://www.qr-code-generator.com/) to make a QR code of it.